-Emerald is a brilliant, deep green, like that of the gemstone from which it takes its name.
-William Shakespeare was one of the early adopters of emerald as a color name in the 1600s; prior to that, the term, which comes to us from the Greek smaragdos meaning "green gem," was bound to the precious green stone of beryl.
-Perhaps because of the rarity of the gemstone, emerald as a color name is often used to connote an exquisite or precious quality, as in Emerald Isle, a poetic name for Ireland made popular by the Irish writer William Drennan in his poem "When Erin First Rose."
-Emerald can also refer to a size of type in printing and a small, bright green hummingbird.
+Emerald is a brilliant, deep green, like the gemstone from which it takes its name.
+William Shakespeare was one of the early adopters of emerald as a color name in the 1600s.
+Prior to that, the term, which comes to us from the Greek smaragdos meaning "green gem," was connected to the precious green stone called beryl.
+Maybe because of the rarity of the gemstone, emerald green is often used to reflect an exquisite or precious quality, as in Emerald Isle, a poetic name for Ireland made popular by the Irish writer William Drennan in his poem "When Erin First Rose."

 Slideshow Snapshot email!